 Accounting for Operating Reserve is performed on a daily basis.
-A pool-scheduled resource of a PJM Member is eligible to receive credits for providing Operating Reserve in the Day-ahead Market and, provided that the resource was available for the entire time specified in its offer data, in the balancing market.
-The total resource offer amount for generation, including startup and no-load costs as applicable, is compared to its total energy market value for specified operating period segments during the day (including any amounts credited for Day-ahead Scheduling Reserve in excess of the Day-ahead Scheduling Reserve offer, any amounts credited for Synchronized Reserve in excess of the Synchronized Reserve offer plus opportunity cost, any amounts credited for Non-Synchronized Reserve in excess of the Non-Synchronized Reserve opportunity cost and any amounts credited for resources providing Reactive Services).
+A pool-scheduled resource of a PJM Member is eligible to receive credits for providing Operating Reserve in the Day-ahead Market and, provided that the resource was available for the entire time specified in its offer data, in the Real-time Market.
+The total resource offer amount for generation, including startup and no-load costs as applicable, is compared to its total Energy Market value for specified operating period segments during the day (including any amounts credited for Day-ahead Scheduling Reserve in excess of the Day-ahead Scheduling Reserve offer, any amounts credited for Synchronized Reserve in excess of the Synchronized Reserve offer plus opportunity cost, any amounts credited for Non-Synchronized Reserve in excess of the Non-Synchronized Reserve opportunity cost and any amounts credited for resources providing Reactive Services).
 If the total value is less than the offer amount, the difference is credited to the PJM Member.

-Nuclear Units are excluded from eligibility for Operating Reserve payments except in cases where PJM requests that nuclear units reduces output at PJM's direction or where a physical problem at a nuclear unit requires a risk premium and that risk premium is submitted to and accepted by the MMU.
+Nuclear Units are excluded from eligibility for Operating Reserve credits except in cases where PJM requests that nuclear units reduce output at PJM's direction or where a physical problem at a nuclear unit requires a risk premium and that risk premium is submitted to and accepted by the MMU.
 Other specific circumstances will be evaluated on a case-by-case basis by PJM and the MMU.

-Fees are also provided for pool-scheduled energy transactions, for generating units operating as synchronous condensers (not for synchronized reserve nor for reactive services) at the direction of PJM, for cancellation of pool-scheduled resources, for units whose output is suspended or reduced due to a transmission constraint or other reliability reason, for units performing an annual black start test, and for units providing reactive services at the direction of PJM.
+Fees are also provided for pool-scheduled energy transactions, for generating units operating as synchronous condensers (not for Synchronized Reserve nor for Reactive Services) at the direction of PJM, for cancellation of pool-scheduled resources, for units whose output is suspended or reduced due to a transmission constraint or other reliability reason, for units performing an annual black start test, and for units providing Reactive Services at the direction of PJM.

-The offered price for pool-scheduled resources will be capped for the entire operating day in the event either of the following conditions exists:
+The offered price for pool-scheduled resources will be capped for the entire Operating Day in the event either of the following conditions exist:

-- The generation resource is identified in the day-ahead schedule to be dispatched out of economic merit order to control an identified transmission constraint. - The generation resource is dispatched to provide guick start reserve for reliability.
+- The generation resource is identified in the Day-ahead schedule to be dispatched out of economic merit order to control an identified transmission constraint. - The generation resource is dispatched to provide quick start reserve for reliability.